 7. Choose the “XP installation” from the list and hit “R” to start the repair.
-And provide the supply the correct Windows license key for the CD.
+And provide the supply of the correct Windows license key for the CD.
 If you don’t find the “Repair” option press “F3” and “Quit” the process.

-This is because, the version of the Windows CD which you are using is not compatible with the one installed.
-Hence, before using the bootable disk, make sure that it is compatible with the Windows version and also XP edition whichever is installed (i.e. XP Professional or XP Home).
+This is because the version of the Windows CD that you are using is not compatible with the one installed.
+Hence, before using the bootable disk, make sure that it is compatible with the Windows version and also the XP edition whichever is installed (i.e. XP Professional or XP Home).
 Else you will not be able to repair it.
 Even after this, you might try to re-install new Windows instead of repairing the existing one; but you will lose all your data from your Windows XP systems if you re-install your Windows XP.
 So be careful while choosing any option or hitting any key on the keyboard while performing this repair process.
 A single mistake could land you in huge loss of data.
-However, even if you encounter such instances and lose your data from Windows XP system, then make use of Remo Recover Windows software and to rescue data from Windows XP.
+However, even if you encounter such instances and lose your data from the Windows XP system, then make use of Remo Recover Windows software and to rescue data from Windows XP.

-9. Your Windows XP will then repair your XP installation, which was chosen during the boot-sequence.
+9. Your Windows XP will then repair your XP installation, which was chosen during the boot sequence.
 All your applications and settings will remain intact.
 Allow your system to reboot again.